 - Need support and guidance to develop socially and emotionally as well as in their areas of talent.

 Minnesota Department of Education – Gifted and Talented

-The Minnesota Department of Education (MDE) provides access to resources about state and national gifted and talented policy, publications and research studies.
+The Minnesota Department of Education (MDE) provides access to resources about state and national gifted and talented policies, publications and research studies.

 Is My Child Gifted?

 How can you decide if the potential you see is really an exceptional natural ability?
 One option is to have your child tested to document the gifts and talents you suspect, and to use that information to make it more possible for those gifts to develop.